EbukaDike/alx-system_engineering-devops/0x00-shell_basics/README.md

-print a type of file
+to create a file in tmp